Presbyterian Church (USA): Structure

-Six (now five) agencies carry out the work of the General Assembly, two of which (OGA and PMA) are being unified, with a new staff reporting structure that seems to imply that OGA and PMA have been dissolved.
-These are the Office of the General Assembly (OGA), the Presbyterian Publishing Corporation, the Presbyterian Investment and Loan Program, the Board of Pensions, the Presbyterian Foundation, and the Presbyterian Mission Agency (PMA) (formerly known as the General Assembly Mission Council).
+Five agencies carry out the work of the General Assembly, following the 2024–2025 merger of OGA and PMA.
+These are the Interim Unified Agency (IUA), the Presbyterian Publishing Corporation, the Presbyterian Investment and Loan Program, the Board of Pensions, and the Presbyterian Foundation.
+The PCUSA A Corporation is the corporate entity that employs IUA staff, approximately 232, and also has its own staff, approximately 97, making up the Administrative Services Group (ASG).
+A Corp. reports total assets of $830 million in 2025, up from $620 million in 2019.

 The Board of Pensions is the oldest and largest of the PCUSA agencies, originally founded in 1717 as the Fund for Pious Uses.
 The Board provides those who work for congregations and affiliated ministries with healthcare, retirement, and income protection benefits.
 With over $12 billion in assets, the Board of Pensions is one of the largest Church Plans in the United States.
 The General Assembly directly elects the Board of Directors and the President.
 The current President is Frank Clark Spencer.
 In addition to its benefits program, the Board's education department runs CREDO conferences, the PCUSA's largest in service education program for ministers.
 The Board's Assistance Program provides financial assistance in the form of income and housing supplements, emergency grants, and debt reduction to current and retired members based on need.

-The Presbyterian Mission Agency Board (PMAB) (formerly General Assembly Mission Council) was dissolved on December 31, 2024, by a motion approved at a specially called Unification Commission meeting on August 16, two days ahead of the planned PMAB annual retreat.
-The timing of this motion allowed PMAB to celebrate their work in person, as their only remaining meeting, scheduled for October 29–30, 2024, was not in-person.
-The PMAB had 30 members (20 voting; 10 non-voting).
-The role of PMA President and Executive Director was phased out, effective October 10–31, 2024, with both PMA and OGA staff now reporting to the Rev. Jihyun Oh, who has been named as Stated Clerk of the General Assembly and Executive Director of the Interim Unified Agency (IUA).
-The announcement did not include any comment from the PMA President and Executive Director, or even any indication that she had been notified of the changes and agreed with the terms.
-Details of the IUA leadership selection process have not been disclosed.
-The constitution requires maintaining an office of the Stated Clerk (Book of Order G–3.0501c), but not an office of the PMA Executive Director.
-The 2025 and 2026 budgets (page 18), approved by GA in July 2024, fund the office of the PMA Executive Director at $4,524,347 and $4,613,383, respectively.